"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Results

-We observed that participants had different perspectives on AI fairness, which influenced how they chose the features they considered important for evaluating whether an AI system is fair.
-Only a few participants (4 participants) held the perspective of \textit{affordability fairness} \cite{10.1145/3514258}, aiming for fairness by basing AI decisions on an individual's actual ability to afford a loan.
+Only a few participants (4 participants; P5, P8, P13, P14) held the perspective of affordability fairness \cite{10.1145/3514258}, aiming for fairness by basing AI decisions on an individual's actual ability to afford a loan.
 As P13 emphasized, ``\textit{I will care more about this applicant's creditness.
 Um.
 This includes [...] like some features to see whether they can pay back or should get the loan or not}''.
 Similarly, P5 mentioned, ``\textit{Because the main objective of the bank is not just to do the things on the basis of morality only}''.
 Therefore, this perspective led them to select highly context-specific features that are considered reasonable and precise for evaluating an individual's credit level, like `Credit Amount', `Existing Credits', and `Checking Account', while deliberately disregarding demographic characteristics such as `Gender', which seem unrelated to credit evaluation but can introduce bias into the prediction.
-Among these four participants, two participants highlighted the importance of \textit{procedural fairness}, emphasizing that all individuals should undergo the same evaluation process when assessing affordability.
+Among these four participants, two participants highlighted the importance of procedural fairness, emphasizing that all individuals should undergo the same evaluation process when assessing affordability.
 As P5 explained, ``\textit{If all the persons go from the same litmus paper, [using] same features, same characteristics, so it is, I think, fairer than fair.
 It is fair and transparent}''.
+Taken together, these four participants approached fairness by reasoning about how the AI model should be trained, that is, which features it ought to use to accurately capture people's affordability, rather than, in terms of whether the AI system's outcomes were fair for the groups or features they sought to protect.

-In contrast, the most commonly chosen fairness perspective was \textit{outcome fairness} (26 participants).
-Participants with this perspective selected features that they ``\textit{don't want this AI to discriminate against}'' (P30), such as `Gender', which could disproportionately harm or benefit certain individuals or groups.
-At the same time, they avoided selecting those highly context-specific features, like the previously mentioned `Credit Amount', which are considered reasonable and precise for evaluating an individual's affordability or credit level.
-Additionally, three participants among them mentioned a stricter \textit{fairness through unawareness} fairness notion \cite{NIPS2017_a486cd07, hort2023bias}, explicitly expressing their preference for excluding features such as `Telephone', `Gender', `Foreign Worker', and `Residence Length' when training AI, as they viewed these features as irrelevant to the AI's decisions.
+Additionally, three participants (P9, P22, P25) among the 26 participants who held an outcome fairness perspective also mentioned fairness through unawareness fairness notion \cite{NIPS2017_a486cd07, hort2023bias}, explicitly expressing their preference for excluding features such as `Telephone', `Gender', `Foreign Worker', and `Residence Length' when training the AI model, as they viewed these features as irrelevant to the AI's decisions.